 At the end of December 2019, pneumonia occurred in high numbers in the Chinese city of Wuhan.
 On January 7, 2020, a new type of coronavirus was ultimately identified as the causative agent.
 This virus is closely related to the SARS virus, which caused a pandemic in 2002, and can be transmitted from person to person.
-With travel from Wuhan, the new corona virus has also spread to other regions of China and in individual cases beyond the country's borders to Europe, Australia and the USA.
+With travel from Wuhan, the new corona virus has also spread to other regions of China and beyond the country's borders to Europe, Australia and the USA.
 In February 2020, a panel of experts proposed the name SARS-CoV-2 (Severe Acute Respiratory Syndrome Coronavirus-2).
 The World Health Organization has established the official name COVID-19 (Coronavirus Disease 2019) for the disease caused by SARS-CoV-2.

 Coronaviruses have been known since the 1960s.
 Humans had become used to the diseases they elicit until a new coronavirus gained dubious fame: In 2002, the almost 1,000 fatalities caused by the SARS-associated coronavirus (SARS-CoV) showed the world what this species can do.

 SARS is an acronym that stands for "severe acute respiratory syndrome", which aptly describes the course of disease.
 The infection starts out with fever, headache, pain in the neck and muscles, shivers and vertigo and culminates in severe atypical pneumonia with acute shortness of breath and strong coughing.
 The virus becomes airborne in droplets released by sneezing or coughing and survives for up to 24 hours outside of a host.